gogetdata/ggd-recipes/docs/source/contribute-recipe.rst

 [:ref:`Click here to return to the home page <home-page>`]

+This page is specific to creating a ggd **recipe**.
+For information on creating a meta-recipe see :ref:`Creating a ggd meta-recipe <contribute-meta-recipe>`

 The following steps outline how to create, check, and add a ggd data recipe.

 1. Update local forked repo